|APPLYTEXAS APPLICATION deadline||Monday, December 16, at 11:59 pm|

 The portfolio helps the reviewers determine your potential to perform successfully in a studio-based design curriculum.
 In order to fairly and accurately review each application, the admissions committee requires evidence in one or more categories:

 The level of creative skill you possess in any medium.

-The extent of your interest in the M Arch I, made evident through your abilities in composition, physical form-making, or perception of the environment.
+The extent of your interest in the M Arch, made evident through your abilities in composition, physical form-making, or perception of the environment.

 Your ability to translate ideas into physical form, even if in simple terms such as drawing.

 Portfolios should be designed and formatted for on-screen viewing (avoid a double spread layout).
-Maximum file size is 25 MB.
+The maximum file size is 25 MB.